HTTPArchive/almanac.httparchive.org/src/content/en/2024/media.md

 {{ figure_markup(
   image="TODO.png",
-  caption="Distribution of `<img>` layout widths.", description="TODO",
-  chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQCSP87WE9bhFjIICxcrpIEGQlz3xBq33-ODZ8e91XSLUbLvAZjk25GhOdDtFIZCzPcS-VrSygr7pmz/pubchart?oid=991739101&format=interactive",
-  sheets_gid="1727223276",
-  sql_file="image_layout_widths.sql"
+  caption="Distribution of `<img>` layout widths.", description="A bar chart showing the distribution of image element layout widths, on both desktop and mobile.
+In general, the desktop widths are higher, although they are tied with mobile at the 25th percentile.
+At the 10th percentile, the desktop layout width is 31 CSS px and mobile is at 21 CSS px.
+At the 25th percentile, both mobile and desktop are tied at 81 CSS px.
+At the 50th percentile, desktop is at 216 CSS px and mobile is at 158.
+At the 75th, desktop is at 345 and mobile is at 300.
+And finally at the 90th percentile, desktop is at 600 CSS px, and mobile is at 340 CSS px.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQCSP87WE9bhFjIICxcrpIEGQlz3xBq33-ODZ8e91XSLUbLvAZjk25GhOdDtFIZCzPcS-VrSygr7pmz/pubchart?oid=991739101&format=interactive", sheets_gid="1727223276", sql_file="image_layout_widths.sql"
 )
 }}

-Just like the resources that they embed, most of the web's images end up pretty small within layouts.
+Most of the web's images end up pretty small within layouts.
 Interestingly, [while most of the mobile layout sizes are essentially unchanged since 2022, the top half of desktop layout sizes have all increased by around 8%](https://almanac.httparchive.org/en/2022/media#sizes).

 But while the majority of layout sizes are small, most pages have at least one fairly large `<img>`.

 {{ figure_markup(
   image="TODO.png",
-  caption="Widest `<img>` per page (layout width).", description="TODO", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQCSP87WE9bhFjIICxcrpIEGQlz3xBq33-ODZ8e91XSLUbLvAZjk25GhOdDtFIZCzPcS-VrSygr7pmz/pubchart?oid=764338367&format=interactive",
-  sheets_gid="1022961650",
-  sql_file="largest_image_per_page_layout.sql"
+  caption="Widest `<img>` per page (layout width).", description="A bar chart showing the distribution of widest per-page image layout width, on both desktop and mobile.
+At the tenth percentile, the desktop crawler saw 149 CSS px and the mobile crawler saw 101 px.
+The 25th percentile widths were 330 px for desktop and 280 px for mobile.
+The 50th percentile numbers were 680 px and 330 px; the 75th percentile saw 1,350 and 360 px, and the 90th percentile saw a towering 1,905 px on desktop and 392 px on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQCSP87WE9bhFjIICxcrpIEGQlz3xBq33-ODZ8e91XSLUbLvAZjk25GhOdDtFIZCzPcS-VrSygr7pmz/pubchart?oid=764338367&format=interactive", sheets_gid="1022961650", sql_file="largest_image_per_page_layout.sql"